cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/01-intro-poet.md

 There is a tremendous effort by many people in the collaboration to assure the quality of our data.
 We do this by keeping record of only the good LS in a json file.
 For convinience, we have put this file in the `data` directory of the POET repository.
 More information can be found [here](https://opendata.cern.ch/record/14210).

-> ## Add data qualtiy to POET
->
-> In order to filter out those bad LS we need to add a special module to our `poet_cfg.py` file.
-Follow the cues in the snippet below at place at the right location within the `poet_cfg.py` file and save it (in general the order of modules hardly matter for CMSSW config files; this one is an exception).
-Run the configuration again to make sure nothing breaks.
-It is possible that you don't see anything chaning due to very few events we are running with (100).
->
-> ~~~
-> #---- Apply the data quality JSON file filter.
-This example is for 2015 data
-> #---- It needs to be done after the process.source definition
-> #---- Make sure the location of the file agrees with your setup
-> goodJSON = "data/Cert_13TeV_16Dec2015ReReco_Collisions15_25ns_JSON_v2.txt"
-> myLumis = LumiList.LumiList(filename=goodJSON).getCMSSWString().split(",")
-> process.source.lumisToProcess = CfgTypes.untracked(CfgTypes.VLuminosityBlockRange())
-> process.source.lumisToProcess.extend(myLumis)
-> ~~~
-> {: .language-python}
->
-{: .challenge}

 ### Add a new physics object to the configuration

 You can see in the `src` directory that there is already code for many other objects, not just electrons or muons.
-Some of these EDAnalyzers are complete while others are still being developed.
+Let's add collision vertices to our output file.

 > ## Adding primary vertices
 >